Ohio State Buckeyes men's basketball: NIT results

 The Buckeyes are two time NIT champions (1986, 2008).

 Big Ten tournament championships

 Ohio State has won 4 Big Ten tournament championships since its inception during the 1997–98 season.
 Ohio State won their first title in 2002 under Jim O'Brien (later vacated), while winning 4 under head coach Thad Matta.
 Under Matta, the Buckeyes appeared in the Big Ten tournament championship five consecutive seasons from 2009 to 2013.

 Big Ten regular season championships

 Record vs. Big Ten opponents

 The Ohio State Buckeyes lead the all-time series vs. seven Big Ten opponents.
 Two of the all-time series are within three games.
-These records DO NOT include vacated games (e.g. Purdue does count all their games played against Ohio State and lead the series 94-92 according to their records.
-Iowa counts all games played against OSU and lead the series 83-83 according to their records).
+These records do not include vacated games (e.g. Purdue does count all their games played against Ohio State and tie the series 94–94 according to their records.
+Iowa counts all games played against OSU and lead the series 85–84 according to their records).